Cerebellum-Network/docs.cere.network/ddc/protocols/smart-contract-api.md

 )
 ```

-As node provider, authorize a cluster manager to use his nodes.
+As node Provider, authorize a Cluster manager to use their nodes.

 ### node\_distrust\_manager (mutable)